 People often make the mistake of thinking that recreational drug use will not cause long-term damage but even if it is only occasionally, using drugs will always damage your brain.
-If you are having trouble breaking free from the social circles that enable your addiction, consider visiting an inpatient drug rehab center in Florida or your best location to completely detox in a controlled and safe setting.
+If you are having trouble breaking free from the social circles that enable your addiction, consider visiting an inpatient drug rehab centre.

 #4 Not taking care of your ears may impact your brain

 You may not realise it but there is a very strong link between hearing loss and cognitive decline.

 Studies show that those who had suffered from hearing loss for a long time were more likely to develop dementia or other brain-related diseases later on in life.